webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

     ares-install --device-list
     ```

-* Installing the app on the target device
+* Installing an app on the target device

     ```shell
     ares-install --device target com.example.sampleapp_1.0.0_all.ipk
     ```

-* Listing apps which are installed on the target device
+* Listing apps installed on the target device

     ```shell
     ares-install --device target --list
     ```

-* Removing the app from the target device
+* Removing an app from the target device

     ```shell
     ares-install --device target --remove com.example.sampleapp